 Many of them also set up educational and training trusts, as well as funding for apprenticeships and some had antiquarian interests too.
 Some of these trusts are still active – local libraries (and librarians!) are often the best source of information.
 These funds can be the perfect match for a local museum with an eclectic collection of artefacts and diverse themes.

-Why quirky works
+Why quirky works in museum fundraising

 In his presentation for MuseumNext, the Science Museum’s Will Stanley revealed one of the key ingredients of successful fundraising, along with an appealing story.
 It’s a museum curator with “a good mix of charm and curatorial eccentricity”.